 - Expanding access to shared workspaces, accelerators and incubators that provide the physical and operational infrastructure for entrepreneurs to start and grow new businesses.

 - Creating a sustainable infrastructure financing entity to drive continued investment from the public and private sectors into the nation’s roads, bridges and other infrastructure.

-- Reauthorizing long-term funding for the Highway Trust Fund.
+- Address long-term solvency issues for the Highway Trust Fund.

 - Strengthening investments by federal agencies to spur growth and support small businesses that are key players in the clean energy economy’s supply chain through economic clusters and other related programs.